You know that you need to get “real world” experience, but where do you start? Hear what other SJSU students have done.

 Not sure where to start?
 Take this Buzzfeed Quiz!

 Getting an on-campus job is a great way to start building work experience even as a freshman.
 Whether you’re working at Associated Students, Spartan Shops, or as a resident advisor, many of these opportunities teach you real world skills such as communicating with a diverse population, working with a team, and building a strong work ethic.
+For information on federal work-study, see the Financial Aid Office website.

 - Associated Students - Variety of positions available.